conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 ### Cloning the hooks repository

 As stated in the documentation, hooks can be shared with ``conan config install``, making them part of the configuration and managing also its default activation.
-This mechanism is useful form people sharing the configuration all together but what do you do when want to try hooks developed here and there?
+This mechanism is useful for those sharing the configuration all together but, what do you do when want to try hooks developed here and there?
 The mechanism proposed for this in the documentation is using ``git clone`` directly in the *~/.conan/hooks* directory using a subdirectory for them: